liladino/Hedgine/README.md

 # CLC
-a command line chess program in linux
+a command line chess program in C